Awards Logo

 This award recognises teams who have achieved a positive change within their organisation using learning technologies as a performance development tool.

-Judges will be looking for evidence that:
+What the judges will be looking for

 • The work of the team addressed clearly identified learning, performance or organisational needs.